srikumarks/cspjs/README.md

         // immediately following this catch block.

         // As always, all blocks, including catch blocks, support async statements.
-        // Catch blocks are scoped to the inner-most block.
+        // A catch block is scoped to the block that contains it.
     }

     finally {
         // Finally blocks perform cleanup operations on error or normal returns.
-        // Finally blocks (as are its statement forms) are scoped to the
+        // A finally block (as is its statement forms) is scoped to the
-        // blocks that contain them.
+        // block that contains it.
         //
-        // WARNING: Though you can return or throw here, you really shouldn't. handle.close();
+        // WARNING: Though you can return or throw here, you really shouldn't.
+        // If your cleanup code raises errors, then you cannot reason about
+        // error behaviour.
+        handle.close();
     }